 Post addressed the U.S. Congress on volunteerism and public health, and received the Congressional Certificate of Special Recognition for Outstanding Achievement.
-He was selected as the Public Member of the United States Medical Licensing Examination (USMLE) Composite Committee (2000–2005), being reappointed on the basis of “greatly appreciated contributions.”
-In 2012, Post received the Pioneer Medal for Outstanding Leadership in HealthCare from HealthCare Chaplaincy New York.
+He was selected as the Public Member of the United States Medical Licensing Examination (USMLE) Composite Committee (2000-2005), and reappointed for “greatly appreciated contributions.”
+In 2012, Post received the Pioneer Medal for Outstanding Leadership in HealthCare from the HealthCare Chaplaincy Network.
 He received the Kama Book Award in Medical Humanities from World Literacy Canada in 2008, and the “top notch” public speaking award from the Ohio Endowment for the Humanities.
-Post has served as Trustee of the John Templeton Foundation (2008–2014), as a Senior Scholar for the Positive Psychology Center at the University of Pennsylvania, and as a Senior Faculty Scholar in the Center for Spirituality, Theology and Health at the Duke University Medical Center
+Post served as Trustee of the John Templeton Foundation (2008-2014).

-Post’s best-selling book The Hidden Gifts of Helping (2011) followed his 2007 blockbuster (with Jill Neimark) Why Good Things Happen to Good People: How to Live a Longer, Healthier, Happier Life by the Simple Act of Giving (Broadway Book—Random House).
 His writings were included in Best American Spiritual Writing in 2005.
 He has written eight scholarly books on generosity and compassionate care, and is the editor of nine others, including Altruism & Health: Perspectives from Empirical Research, and Altruism and Altruistic Love: Science, Philosophy and Religion in Dialogue, both published by Oxford University Press.
-In 2001 he founded the Institute for Research on Unlimited Love in 2001, named by Sir John Templeton, who personally selected Post as President.
-The Institute is a free-standing non-profit 501(c) 3 that researches and distributes knowledge on selfless love.
+In 2001 he founded the Institute for Research on Unlimited Love in 2001, named and supported by Sir John Templeton, who selected Post as President.
+The Institute is a free-standing Ohio-based non-profit 501(c) 3 public charity that researches and distributes knowledge on giving and its benefits.

-Actively engaged in research on the health benefits of compassionate care and of giving, and on 12-Step Programs, Post is the primary author of over 200 articles in peer-reviewed journals including Science, Annals of Internal Medicine, American Journal of Addictions, Journal of the American Academy of Religion, Social Philosophy, American Journal of Psychiatry, First Things, Dementia, Journal of the American Medical Association, and Lancet.
-An elected Fellow of the Hastings Center and a Senior Scholar of the Kennedy Institute of Ethics at Georgetown University, Post served as Editor-in-Chief of the 5-volume Encyclopedia of Bioethics (Macmillan Reference/Gale, 2004), which was awarded “Best Reference Work” by the American Library Association.
+Post is the primary author of over 300 articles in peer-reviewed journals including Science, Annals of Internal Medicine, The New England Journal of Medicine, American Journal of Addictions, Journal of the American Academy of Religion, Social Philosophy, Nature, American Journal of Psychiatry, First Things, Dementia, Journal of the American Medical Association, and Lancet.
+An elected Fellow of the Hastings Center and a Senior Scholar of the Kennedy Institute of Ethics at Georgetown University, Post served as Editor-in-Chief of the definitive 5-volume Encyclopedia of Bioethics (Macmillan Reference/Gale, 2004), which was awarded “Best Reference Work” by the American Library Association.